core-wg/senml-spec/draft-jennings-core-senml-04.md

 {::include ex12.json}
 ~~~~

-Time is always a mess and SenML supports absolute and relative times.
+Some devices have accurate time while others do not so SenML supports absolute and relative times.
 Time is
 represented in floating point as second and values greater than zero represent
 an absolute time relative to the unix epoch while values of 0 or less represent
 a relative time in the past from the current time.
 A simple sensor with no